 Breast reduction surgery, also known as reduction mammaplasty, is a procedure used to remove excess fat, tissue and skin from the breasts.
-If you have large breasts, you might choose to have breast reduction surgery to alleviate discomfort or to achieve a breast size proportionate to your body.
-Breast reduction surgery might also help improve your self-image and self-confidence, as well as your ability to participate in physical activities.
+If you have large breasts, you might choose to have breast reduction surgery to ease discomfort or to achieve a breast size proportionate to your body.

-If you're considering breast reduction surgery, consult a plastic surgeon.
+If you're considering breast reduction surgery, consult a board-certified plastic surgeon.
 It's important to understand what breast reduction surgery entails — including possible risks and complications — as well as set realistic expectations.

 - Thibaudeau S, et al. The effects of breast reduction on successful breastfeeding: A systematic review.
 Journal of Plastic, Reconstructive & Aesthetic Surgery.
 2010;63:1688.